gateio/gateapi-python/docs/FuturesApi.md

 api_instance = gate_api.FuturesApi(api_client)
 settle = 'usdt' # str | Settle currency
 futures_order = gate_api.FuturesOrder() # FuturesOrder |
-x_gate_exptime = 1689560679123 # int | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected (optional)
+x_gate_exptime = '1689560679123' # str | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected (optional)

 try:
     # Create a futures order